kentan-official/kentan/docs/docs/getting-started/quick-start.md

 ## The Problem

-Now it is time to open your favorite **code editor**.
+Now it is time to open your favourite**code editor**.
-The picture below displays the folder structure of the quick-start project.
+The picture below displays the folder structure of the quickstart project.
-Now we want check if there is something we can do better in `src/product.spec.ts`.
+Now we want to check if there is something we can do better in `src/product.spec.ts`.

 ![test result](assets/quick-start-files.png)

 Although the test is a very simple one, it should give you the idea of the problem we are facing if the test gets a little more complex.
-Setting up the test data already costs a lot lines of code.
+Setting up the test data already costs a lot of lines of code.
-At that very moment we are not able to reuse that piece of test data in other unit tests.
+At that very moment, we are not able to reuse that piece of test data in other unit tests.

 ```ts
 // src/product.spec.ts